Routine use cases

 Full context before the next step

 This note explains the routine choice without pretending to prove an outcome.
-"How to choose a small face yoga step for evening wind-downs" includes a direct answer, five practical sections, a clear evidence boundary, official Orena links, and a soft app CTA for readers who are ready to act.
+"Small step: evening wind downs" includes a direct answer, five practical sections, a clear evidence boundary, official Orena links, and a soft app CTA for readers who are ready to act.

 Section 1

-For "How to choose a small face yoga step for evening wind-downs", the content should help a person stop over-shopping routines.
-In a quiet evening when the person wants to reset without chasing a result, "How to choose a small face yoga step for evening wind-downs" is usually a practical decision rather than a promise hunt.
+For "Small step: evening wind downs", the content should help a person stop over-shopping routines.
+In a quiet evening when the person wants to reset without chasing a result, "Small step: evening wind downs" is usually a practical decision rather than a promise hunt.
 The reader is trying to pick a focus area before opening a full library, so the first move should be observable: use a tool or guide only after the actual question is clear.
-If that choice makes the next session easier to repeat for "How to choose a small face yoga step.
+If that choice makes the next session easier to repeat for "Small step: evening wind downs", the article has done its job.
+If "Small step: evening wind downs" only creates more.

 Section 2